-If the ibu decides to stick around, it will enter into a variety of forms of communication and exchange with its (surrogate) fellowibus.
+If the ibu decides to stick around, it will enter into a variety of forms of communication and exchange with its (surrogate) fellow-ibus.
 It will blink at them, talk to them, touch them, make love to them, work with them, tell them about its experiences and knowledge.
 All these are forms of pili, communication, education, exchange of information, expression of thoughts, feelings, desires.

 The transmission and development of knowledge and cultural identities is itself part of such a cultural background (nima).
 Every culture is at the same time its own "pedagogics".
 The function of cultural transmission has been usurped by specialized State institutions such as schools, universities, prisons, etc. In the bolos there won't be such institutions; learning and teaching will be an integrated element of life itself.
 Everybody will be a student and a teacher at the same time.
-As the young ibus will be around the older ones in the bolo-workshops, kitchens, farms, libraries, laboratories, etc., they can learn directly from practical situations.
+As the young ibus will be around the older ones in the boloworkshops, kitchens, farms, libraries, laboratories, etc., they can learn directly from practical situations.
 The transmission of wisdom, know-how, theories, styles will always accompany all productive or reflective processes.
 Everything will be "disturbed" by learning.

 With the exception of the basic bolo'bolo terms (asa'pili), there won't be compulsory literacy, no "three Rs".
 The bolos certainly can teach reading, writing, and arithmetic to their young ibus if they consider it necessary to their culture.
 It might be that certain bolos develop special pedagogic passions and skills so that young ibus from other bolos can go there and learn certain matters.
-Or, if there is enough consensus in a neighborhood or a city (tega, vudo), a kind of school system can be organized.
-But all this will be completely voluntary and differ from place to place.
-There will be no standardization of school systems, no official programs.
+Or, if there is enough consensus in a neighstreets not used for traffic powered) that aren't terribly frequent and that stop at every station.
+There will also be navigation on canals, along coasts.
+There will be buses.